This hallway does not look sketchy or horrifying in any way.

 Despite those issues, Resident Evil 2 delivers a tight, well-paced experience that’s heavy on atmosphere and creates legitimate anxiety when you start running low on ammo, making you decide whether or not it’s worth trying to just avoid the undead rather than take them on.

 It took around 12 hours to finish both runs, and the option exists to play them in the opposite order.
-Finishing the game with the “true ending” unlocks a survival mode with Hunk where you try to shoot your way out.
+Finishing the game with the “true ending” unlocks a survival mode with Hunk in which you try to shoot your way out.

 With all due respect to the more recent games in the series, this is Resident Evil.
 To have a classic remade and modernized with this level of care is a godsend to those that fell in love with Capcom’s original vision.